tamu-edu/ts-sa-onedrivemigration/README.md

 **Get-StaffFolderSizes.ps1**
 **- Variables to set:** $staffFolderLocation
-**- Use:** Admin reporting tool, outputs a descending list of staff folder sizes
+**- Use:** Admin reporting tool - outputs a descending list of staff folder sizes